makrai/notes/jurafsky-slp-ch14-dep-parse.md

     the use of head rules
 * For the most part, directly annotated dependency treebanks have been created for morphologically rich languages such as Czech, Hindi and Finnish
-  * Prague Dependency Treebank (Bejček+ 2013) for Czech being the most well-knon
+  * Prague Dependency Treebank (Bejček+ 2013), Czech is the most well-known
 * English: largely extracted from existing resources
   * Wall Street Journal sections of the Penn Treebank (Marcus+ 1993).
 The more
   * OntoNotes project (Hovy+ 2006, Weischedel+ 2011) extends this approach going